shesek/lightning-client-js/README.md

 Once the client is installed you can use it by loading the main class and instantiating it in this way:

 ```
-const LightningClient = require('lightning-client');
+const LightningClient = require('clightning-client');

-// This should point to your lightning-dir, by default in ~/.lightning
+// This should point to your lightning-rpc unix socket, by default in ~/.lightning/lightning-rpc
-const client = new LightningClient('/home/bitcoind/.lightning');
+const client = new LightningClient('/home/bitcoind/.lightning/lightning-rpc');

 // Every call returns a Promise
 client.getinfo()